15 Cool Savannah Coffee Shops for Caffeine Lovers

-Looking for a laptop friendly workspace?
+Looking for a laptop-friendly workspace?
 There are plenty of options.
 A quick grab-and-go espresso?
 Easily done.
-Fantastic lattes served alongside the perfect brunch?
+Fantastic lattes served alongside the perfect Savannah breakfast or brunch?
 Check.

-Researching this blog post was simultaneously incredibly fun and incredibly energizing–the amount of coffee I drank in the process was arguably a bit excessive, but, no regrets.
+Researching this blog post has been a multi-year endeavor that was simultaneously incredibly fun and incredibly energizing.
+The amount of coffee that Jeremy and I drank in the process was arguably a bit excessive, but no regrets!

-Here are the best coffee shops in Savannah to check out on your next trip!
+Here are the best coffee shops in Savannah to check out on your next trip, updated as of our most recent trip to Savannah in 2026.

 Gallery Espresso